Styku/cern-battlebots/_bots/timmy.md

 push against the motor.**

 ### Wheels
+Glue some rubber around them.
+You can also use an old inner tube for a bike, just cut it in about 8mm wide rings, stretch them and place and put them on.
+They should hold nicely by themselves, no glue necessary.

 If you printed them with layer height 0.2mm, they should snap right onto the shafts with a bit of pressure and stay there.
 Drop of instant glue may be used in addition if they are too loose.
 I personally have not glued them for the ease